rashmi2806/jokes-app/README.md

-😆 Jokes App:
+😆 Jokes App

   A simple React application that generates random jokes to lighten up your mood.

 🚀 Features